stlpublicradio/DroneOperationsManual/opsmanual.md

 | Upgradeable camera      | yes       |
 | Dual-controller enabled | yes       |

-It is equipped with a Zenmuse X4S camera.
+The drone is equipped with a Zenmuse X4S camera.
 The camera can shoot 20 megapixel still images and 4K video at 60 FPS.

 The drone is dual-controller enabled.
 As mentioned in the _who_ section, this enables a photojournalist to operate the camera independently of the pilot-in-command.

+While the operating temperatures and wind resistance are limits, the drone may experience degraded performance before reaching these conditions.
+It is the Pilot In Command's responsibility to determine when it is safe to fly.

 <div style="page-break-after: always;"></div>